Skip to main content

 4. Make sure crucial car parts will work when you need them most

-Ensure car components essential to safety are working properly, including: brakes, headlights, brake lights, windshield wipers and even your car’s air conditioning (that's right, it’s the A/C that can often defog your windows faster).
+Check your car’s safety components are working properly, including: brakes, headlights, brake lights, windshield wipers.
 BCAA Auto Service Centre’s 42-point inspection includes checks on all these aspects, including your battery.
 And if you want to replace a few parts yourself, or if you need any automotive gear, BCAA Members can save 10% at NAPA Auto Parts

 5. Allow time for repairs